jiko/stopabadcure/_posts/2013-10-21-yard-signs-available.md

 published: true
 ---

-Yard signs in opposition to Jackson County Question 1 are now availabe.
+Yard signs in opposition to **Jackson County Question 1** are now availabe.

-A committee that I am loosely working with, Citizens for Responsible Research, designed and paid for the signs.
+A committee that I am loosely working with, **Citizens for Responsible Research**, designed and paid for the signs.

 I am helping to distribute them.
 I have already distributed 100 signs, and 100 remain.
 So, don't get shut out!
 Get in touch with me and let me know how many you would like.